-Our City, Our Schools: Boston Public Schools Need Resources, Not Receivership!
+Our City, Our Schools: Boston Public Schools Need Resources, Not Receivership or State Intervention!

-We are writing to Members of the Massachusetts Board of Elementary and Secondary Education to urge them to publicly denounce calls to place the Boston Public Schools (BPS) into receivership.
+We are writing to Members of the Massachusetts Board of Elementary and Secondary Education to urge them to publicly denounce calls to place the Boston Public Schools (BPS) into receivership or other forms of state intervention.
 Instead, we ask them to please listen to what Bostonians are clearly stating we want for our schools.
 Boston communities want stability, greater investment, and democratic governance.

 Use the talking points below to write a personalized letter explaining why Boston Public Schools need resources and stability, not receivership!

 Commissioner Riley and BESE members have made a commitment to anti-racism training and developing anti-racist pedagogy, policies, and systems, but state takeovers harm students and communities of color.
 The harm must end.
 Please consider the following facts:

 Here in Massachusetts and across the nation, takeovers have targeted Black and Latinx communities, stripping local elected officials of control of their schools and disenfranchising families and residents.

 Takeovers punish educators for working with disadvantaged student populations, taking away teacher voice and rights, to the detriment of students who rely on their teachers to advocate for them.

 Takeovers perpetuate racial and economic injustice, including segregation.
 Here in Massachusetts, receivership decisions are based largely on measures (standardized test achievement scores) that a Nobel Prize winning MIT economist recently found to be racially biased and inaccurate measures of school quality.
 According to the MIT study: “Rating schemes that reward family background rather than educational effectiveness are likely to direct households to low-minority rather than higher-quality schools, while penalizing schools that improve achievement for less-advantaged groups.”